EMGuyant/inquisitive-nature/_posts/2023-01-10-model-driven-app.md

 ![Power Platform Admin Center](/assets/img/2023-04-01-model-driven-app//5_create_custom_table.gif){: .post__img}

-After creating the table you can view the columns and see that it comes with a number of automatically created columns to support system processes.
+After creating the table you can view the columns and see that it comes with a number of automatically created columns.
+These columns support underlying system processes.
 We will have to add some column such as Phone Number, Street Address, City, State, and all other columns listed above.

 You add columns by expanding Tables on the Object pane of the solution and then expanding the specific table to show its components.
 Then select columns to view the columns page.